General Training Policies

 Please be aware that there is a high demand for this training.
 Please only register for this training if you are sure that you can attend.
 Approximately one week before the training, you will be contacted via the email address you entered as part of your registration and asked to confirm that you will attend.
 If a response to that confirmation request is not received within 48 hours, your spot will be given to the next person on the waitlist.

 NOTE: If registration for the training reaches capacity, you will be given the option through Eventbrite to join the waitlist.
-As spots for the training become available, you will be notified via the email address you entered when you registered for the waitlist and provided 24 hours to register for the training.
-If you do not register for the training within the 24 hours, that spot will be released to the next person on the waitlist.
+As spots for the training become available, you will be notified via the email address you entered when you registered for the waitlist and offered the opportunity to register.
+If you do not register for the training within the time frame identified in the notification, that spot will be released to the next person on the waitlist.

 Free parking is not available.
 Use the visitor parking garage at 12th and San Jacinto (map opens in a new window).